ajavamind/rca-studio2/README.md

 Later he expanded the interpreter, naming it CHIP8X to handle adapter cards (sound, color video, etc.) for the VIP board.

 Since the emulator implements the RCA CDP1802 microcomputer instruction set directly, it will run all the interpreters written for Studio II/III or VIP boards.
 The VIP has many major design similarities to the Studio III.
+I believe the VIP board was used for development of the Studio IV interpreter.

 ## Running the Emulator